jeremygiberson/ts-click/docs/index.md

+---
+title: TS Click
+nav_order: 1
+---

 # TS Click
 TS Click is heavily inspired by the original [Click](https://click.palletsprojects.com/en/8.1.x/) library for Python.

 It aims tp provide a similar experience to writing CLIs as the original library, in the TypeScript ecosystem.

 Under the hood the library uses [yargs](https://yargs.js.org/) to parse the arguments and options.

 TS Click in three points:
 * Typesafe decorators for defining commands, arguments, and options
 * CLI definitions are co-located with the class/method/arguments that implements the command
 * Leverages the existing (mature and robust) yargs library for familiarity and functionality

 ## Why use ts-click?
 IMHO, it provides a cleaner, more intuitive way to write CLIs.
 I think it results in code that is easier to understand and maintain than using yargs directly.